 How long does it take on average to build a competition model?

-An average competition model requires 40-80 hours of work, depending on complexity and detail level.
-Plan at least 2-3 months for a serious competition project, so you have time for multiple paint layers, detailing, and possible repairs.
+An average competition model requires 40-80 hours of work, depending on complexity and level of detail.
+Plan at least 2-3 months for a serious competition project, so you have time for multiple paint coats, detailing, and any repairs.
 Rushing often leads to mistakes that cost points.

 Can I participate in model building competitions as a beginner?